House Republicans push inquiry into Biden’s use of Amtrak on trip through Ohio and Pennsylvania

 “We are concerned that the apparent use of a struggling, resource-deprived, publicly-run service for political gain does not serve the best interests of Amtrak or the American taxpayers at this time,” wrote Reps.
-Rick Crawford (R-Ark.), Bob Gibbs (R-Ohio), Scott Perry (R-Penn.), and Lloyd Smucker (R-Penn.).
+Eric A. “Rick” Crawford (R-Ark.), Bob Gibbs (R-Ohio), Scott Perry (R-Pa.) and Lloyd Smucker (R-Pa.).

 But in its disclosures to the Federal Election Commission, the Biden campaign reported spending $265,000 on the train charter.
-Amtrak says the starting rate for a charter is $30,000, and that no discount was given.
+Amtrak says that the starting rate for a charter is $30,000, and that no discount was given.
 “We can’t provide the cost, but can share that we did make money, as we aim to do for any charter,” Amtrak said in a statement.

-A Biden spokesman dismissed the allegations, saying “anyone can charter a train with Amtrak.”
+A Biden campaign spokesman dismissed the allegations, saying that “anyone can charter a train with Amtrak.”

-“Last time we checked, no one can charter the White House South Lawn for a political convention,” Biden spokesman Matt Hill said in a statement.
+“Last time we checked, no one can charter the White House South Lawn for a political convention,” spokesman Matt Hill said in a statement.
 “Instead of wasting time on political stunts, congressional Republicans should stop ignoring Donald Trump’s blatant abuses of taxpayer money and government resources to enrich himself and his businesses.”

-Donald K. Sherman, a former government ethics and oversight official and deputy director of the group Citizens for Responsibility and Ethics in Washington, said the Trump’s administration has repeatedly tapped government resources to advance its campaign, in violation of federal law.
+Donald K. Sherman, a former government ethics and oversight official and deputy director of Citizens for Responsibility and Ethics in Washington, said the Trump administration has repeatedly tapped government resources to advance the president’s campaign, in violation of federal law.

 He cited a White House rally Oct.
-10 that was billed as an official event; comments made by adviser Peter Navarro on Fox News seeking to undercut Biden; and U.S. Agriculture Secretary Sonny Perdue’s public statements pushing for Trump’s reelection at an event discussing the Farmers to Families Food Box program.
+10 that was billed as an official event; comments made by adviser Peter Navarro on Fox News seeking to undercut Biden; and Agriculture Secretary Sonny Perdue’s public statements pushing for Trump’s reelection at an event discussing the Farmers to Families Food Box program.

-“It’s hard to compare them in part because Joe Biden doesn’t work for the government.
+“It’s hard to compare them, in part because Joe Biden doesn’t work for the government.
 It’s like apples and bicycles,” Sherman added.
-“This administration has bent and broken the rules limiting the administration’s use of official government resources and authority for campaigning on a near daily basis leading up to the election.”
+“This administration has bent and broken the rules limiting the administration’s use of official government resources and authority for campaigning on a near-daily basis leading up to the election.”

-A White House spokesman did not immediately respond to a request for comment.
+The White House, according to spokesman Judd Deere, “takes the Hatch Act very seriously and ensures its events, and the government employees participating in them, comply with the law,” referring to prohibitions on partisan political activity by federal workers.

-The House members said “we want to ensure that the campaign paid a full, non-discounted rate” for the train, and also questioned “whether the Biden campaign’s use of Amtrak caused delays of freight trains at a time when supplies are crucial” during the covid-19 pandemic.
+The House members said that “we want to ensure that the campaign paid a full, non-discounted rate” for the train, and they questioned “whether the Biden campaign’s use of Amtrak caused delays of freight trains at a time when supplies are crucial” during the pandemic.

-“This was a multi-stop charter train along the freight rail network, so that type of complex schedule – compared to a more straight-forward ‘point A to point B’ train – adds to the questions and concerns about its potential impacts,” said said Justin Harclerode, a spokesman for Republicans on the House Committee on Transportation and Infrastructure.
+“This was a multi-stop charter train along the freight rail network, so that type of complex schedule — compared to a more straightforward ‘point A to point B’ train — adds to the questions and concerns about its potential impacts,” said Justin Harclerode, a spokesman for Republicans on the House Committee on Transportation and Infrastructure.

-Amtrak said “no discounts or scheduling preference” was given to Biden and that “the railroad industry has a long history of operating special trains for public officials on both sides of the aisle and Amtrak has been part of that.”
+Amtrak said that “no discounts or scheduling preference” was given to Biden and that “the railroad industry has a long history of operating special trains for public officials on both sides of the aisle and Amtrak has been part of that.”

 “Operation of charter trains is an important revenue source for Amtrak and one that supports other parts of our business," the railroad said in a statement.
 “Customers range from sports teams to businesses, historical groups and even individuals whose private railcars are coupled to our trains,” Amtrak said.